thiagohrcosta/TravelSite/README.md

 Just download this repository, then extract in a folder and run *npn install*, after that, run *nodemon index.js*.
 The project should be open in **port 3000**.

 ## See this project running
-You can see this project running on Heroku, just [click here](https://shrouded-retreat-19193.herokuapp.com/)click here
+You can see this project running on Heroku, just [click here](https://shrouded-retreat-19193.herokuapp.com/).